 In the current landscape, the majority of dot brand sites do not have a great deal of new content, with many only having just one webpage.
+Light content makes it harder to create a good dot brand SEO.
 It is also rare for the content found on dot brand sites to be optimized for search.
 Most dot brand websites also have a small number of inbound links, as they are new.

 To assess the value of a dot brand in search optimisation, we use one of the tools that measures the criteria that search engines use and combines them into an algorithm to understand how different domains performed relative to one another.
 Criteria include

 - The speed of the site

 - The presence of robot.txt, site map